Press CenterConnecting soul to soul

 Mosaik, from Sept 2017

-“The aim of my music is to touch”
+“The aim of my music is to move you.”

-A mother of three, Antonija Pacek, comes originally from Croatia.
-After living for some years in Vienna, finally, she boarded to Oberwaltersdorf.
-The young mother studied psychology in Vienna and Cambridge; however, her passion is music.
-Already as a small girl, she made all possible to take piano lessons.
-This Summer her second neoclassical album, Life Stories, has appeared – a flatterer for our ear and soul!
+Antonija Pacek, mother of three, originally comes from Croatia.
+After living for several years in Vienna, she eventually settled down in Oberwaltersdorf.
+Although the young mother studied psychology in Vienna and Cambridge, her passion is music.
+Already as a small child, she did everything possible to learn to play the piano.
+This Summer her second neoclassical album, Life Stories, has been released – a delight for the ear and food for the soul!

 Leipziger Volkszeitung, from 12.4.2014